 So, as you already guessed, I was in “Team Indigo”.
 Being a pretty specific shade, I have only a half dozen or so polishes in my collection that would work.
 As a result, the limitation helped me decide what kind of nail art I could make.
 Argument for more polish?
 [Sheepish grin]

 I was assigned @dolls.and.nails who has a beautiful blog as well as Instagram account.
 We may not speak the same language, but we both speak nail art — so that works out just fine!

 I was drawn to her Pink Zigzag manicure with that lovely contrast of sheer jelly polish and opaque texture combination.

 And as it happened, I had just received my prize package from Ejiubas’ giveaway in the mail.
 Among tons of goodies, were lots of full nail vinyl sheets.
-I’ve used smaller ones so far, but this was my first dabble with full-size ones (that cover the whole nail).

 The zigzag pattern of the vinyl sheet I used included a diamond shape pattern in the middle of it (see photo further down the post).
 So, to try and stay within my inspiration source, I used only the zigzag portion on my accent nail (index).
 It didn’t quite cover the whole nail – but I liked the look of it starting just down from the edge.
 What do you think?

 Don’t you love how the pink of my skin (under the nail beds) make the jelly polish look more purple than it does over my tips.
 It almost looks like it was a thermal polish transitioning from purple to blue, but it’s not.
 I just have very pink colored nail beds.
 Happy accident.

 Taking a bit of artistic license, I applied the zigzag pattern on my thumb as well.
 Okay.
 You caught me.
 I wanted two zigzag nails just like my muse!
 Mine just happen to all be on one hand.
 Don’t sue me.